brikis98/yevgeniy-brikman-homepage/_posts/2015-05-19-docker-osx-dev.md

 sys 0m0.014s
 {% endhighlight %}

 0.183 seconds!
-This is on my Apple laptop, which runs OS X. On a high powered Linux desktop, it would be even faster.
+This is on my Apple laptop, which runs OS X. On a high-powered Linux desktop, it would be even faster.
 Whereas starting up an operating system in a VM is a big operation that can take minutes, in Docker, it's a trivial operation that takes a fraction of a second.
 There is no trick here.
-It's the real Ubuntu OS and it is completely isolated from my host OS.
+It's the real Ubuntu OS, and it is completely isolated from my host OS.
 For example, here is a quick screencast of firing up `bash` in an Ubuntu container and running a few commands: